-Adam's practice is focused on international arbitration, as well as dispute resolution generally.
-He represents and advises clients in a broad range of sectors, most significantly in construction and engineering and commercial/corporate disputes, as well as those in the pharmaceutical sector.
+Adam's practice is focused on international arbitration.
+He represents clients in a broad range of sectors, most significantly in construction and commercial/corporate disputes, as well as those in the pharmaceutical sector.

 He has conducted arbitrations under the rules of most major arbitral institutions and under various governing laws, with a specific emphasis on English and Singapore law.
+This has included significant experience conducting advocacy before arbitration tribunals.
 Adam also has advised clients in enforcement/challenge proceedings in respect of arbitration awards in national courts.

 Representing a multinational corporation in a S$500 million ICC arbitration, seated in Singapore and governed by Singapore law, involving claims for the rescission of an SPA for the acquisition of a landmark asset.